hth/receipt/documentation/nginx/README.md

 **Note**: Curl check does not prove firewall settings are working.
 But seems the issue was with the ssl certificate not able to recognize hostname as <code>/etc/hosts</code> did not contain the correct hostname.
 Make sure hostname exists, else <code>ssl</code> will reject the call silently when called from browser.
 This can be verfied with <code>httpie</code> installed using <code>brew install httpie</code>.
 Message was clear when the call was executed using <code>httpie</code>

 Httpie call to verify if server responds correctly.
 Looks like hostname mis-match occured.
+Another thing to note is that the call between <code>nginx</code> and <code>Tomcat</code> would always be insecure.
+SSL is on <code>nginx</code>, so the call below is of less help but it did help point me in correct direction.

     http -v https://prod.receiptofi.com
     http: error: SSLError: hostname 'prod.receiptofi.com' doesn't match 'receiptofi.com'